This reference contains common terms and definitions to help you find your way around The Things Stack.

 - (AppID)

-- A unique, human-readable identifier for your application.
+- A unique, human-readable identifier of your The Things Stack application.

 - Application Key